Shirin Lotfi (2nd from right) speaking to Joel Braunold, Executive Director of the Alliance for Middle East Peace (ALLMEP) in Jerusalem.

 My involvement with Jordan started in 2013, when I received a UW Jewish Studies grant to do research in Jordan.
 Later, in 2014, I read an article in the news about the Center for Israel Studies (CIS) in Amman, Jordan.
 I was so amazed to hear about such a center, especially since talking about Israel in Arab countries is considered taboo.
 I emailed Dr. Abdullah Swalha, founder and director of CIS-Amman, to congratulate him on establishing such a unique and vital center in Jordan.
 One thing led to another, I was interviewed on Skype, and now I happily work for the CIS from Jerusalem.

-A Unique Center for Israel Studies
+A unique center for Israel Studies

 The Center for Israel Studies in Amman is a Jordanian think tank established in late 2014.
 It is currently the only Arab non-government organization that conducts research on Israeli affairs.
 Dr. Swalha, the center’s director, was born in Irbid, Jordan.
 He is Secretary of the Jordanian Political Science Association, JPSA, and he is also Member of the Jordan Transparency Center, JTC.
 Before establishing CIS, Dr. Swalha received his PhD from Cairo University.
 His research focuses on religion and democracy in Israel, Israeli decision making processes, the Palestinian political process, comparative political science, democratic transition, and religion and state.